-Children with either Asperger Syndrome or ASD (Autism Spectrum Disorder) see, hear and feel the world differently.
-If school sometimes feels overwhelming.
-Can 1:1 tuition help?
+Children with either Asperger's Syndrome or ASD (Autism Spectrum Disorder) see, hear and feel the world differently.
+If school sometimes feels overwhelming, can 1:1 tuition help?

-These children may like school, but find the buzz and sensory atmosphere of the classroom overwhelming.
-To different degrees, they may experience specific learning difficulties like the processing language, taking language literally - or difficulty interpreting tone of voice, jokes and sarcasm.
+These children may like school but find the buzz and sensory atmosphere of the classroom overwhelming.
+To different degrees, they may experience specific learning difficulties like processing language, taking language literally - or difficulty interpreting tone of voice, jokes and sarcasm.
 This can lead to communication issues between themselves and the teacher, and also with other students.
-Feeling confused can hinder how a child perceives instructions, and may prevent them keeping on task.
+Feeling confused can hinder how a child perceives instructions and may prevent them from keeping on task.

 A study at the University of Southampton that involved intensive one to one tutoring of children with autism at the toddler stage, suggested that there could be dramatic increases in IQ levels in the very young, with noted improvements in social education and motor skills.
 Although many children receive support in mainstream education, intensive intervention is unlikely to be available.
 However, parents who know their child is having trouble accessing lessons are increasingly asking schools for extra help.
 And if this help is not forthcoming, or consistent in provision or quality, they are turning to the many agencies that provide tuition away from the school environment altogether.